What should you put in your trauma kit? That is a question that we often hear from our students.

-The first thing we would tell you regarding a medkit is to keep them to a minimum.
-Your individual first aid kit (IFAK) should stay the same for mall runs, range work, or hunting expeditions.
-If you want to keep more than one, that’s up to you.
+Keep your kit to a minimum.
+You don't want to sort through dozens of items in an emergency.
+The essential core items for your individual first aid kit (IFAK) should stay the same for mall runs, range work, or hunting expeditions.
+If you want to keep more than one, that's up to you.
 Most of us keep one in our everyday carry bag, one on our shooting rigs, and one in our vehicle.

 The two IFAK pouches that are our personal preferences right now are:

-- 1-2x OLAES emergency bandage (Israeli also works)
+- 1-2x ETD Emergency Trauma Dressing (Israeli also works)

 - 1x Nitrile gloves